-Ubud's popularity continues to grow.
+Ubud's popularity continues to grow, adding on the hoopla created by the bestselling Eat, Pray, Love.
 Tour buses with day trippers can choke the main streets and cause traffic chaos.
-Being named the top city in Asia by Conde Nast Traveler only added to the hoopla from bestselling Eat, Pray, Love.
-Fortunately Ubud adapts and a stroll away from the intersection of Jl Raya Ubud and Monkey Forest Rd can quickly restore sanity.
-There's nothing like a walk through the verdant rice fields to make all right with the world.
+Fortunately Ubud adapts and a stroll away from the intersection of Jl Raya Ubud and Monkey Forest Rd, through the nearby verdant rice fields, can quickly make all right with the world.